 A. A synchronized text track (e.g. open or closed captions) is provided with all video content.
-N/A Additional Information: O/O multimedia content was analyzed and passed.
-No multimedia were found within the text resource.
+N/A Additional Information: No multimedia were found within the text resource.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. A transcript is provided with all audio content.
-N/A Additional Information: O/O multimedia content was analyzed and passed.
-No multimedia were found within the text resource.
+N/A Additional Information: No multimedia were found within the text resource.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 C. Audio/video content is delivered via a media player that is compatible with assistive technology.
 This includes support for all criteria listed in Section 15 below.
-N/A Additional Information: 0/0 multimedia content was analyzed and passed.
-No multimedia were found within the text resource.
-The program used to analyze text content was NVDA which is an open source screen reader for Windows.
-Google chrome was used to access the book online.
+N/A Additional Information: Not using additional assistive technology to open audio and or video content at this time.